|Long-Term Effects of the Kids in Transition to School (KITS) Program for Children with Developmental Disabilities and Behavioral Problems

 |Efficacy and Replication

-Purpose: This research examines the long-term effects of the Kids in Transition to School (KITS) Program, an intervention aimed at enhancing the school readiness of young children with co-occurring developmental disabilities and behavioral problems, on children's functioning in elementary school.
-Children with these co-occurring problems are at particularly high risk for school readiness deficits, which may lead to further negative educational outcomes.
-In a previously IES-funded study, the PI conducted a randomized controlled trial with preschool children with developmental disabilities and behavior problems and their families to examine the impact of KITS on school readiness through Grade 1.
+Purpose: This research set out to examine the long-term effects of the Kids in Transition to School (KITS) Program, an intervention aimed at enhancing the school readiness of young children with co-occurring developmental disabilities and behavioral problems, on children's functioning in elementary school.
+Children with these co-occurring problems are at particularly high risk for problems with school readiness, which may lead to further negative educational outcomes.
+In a prior IES-funded study, the PI conducted a randomized controlled trial with preschool children with developmental disabilities and behavior problems and their families to examine the impact of KITS on school readiness through Grade 1.
 The intervention demonstrated positive effects on early literacy, self-regulation, and parent involvement in school at the end of kindergarten.
-The current study will follow children and families who participated in the original efficacy trial to determine child outcomes through Grade 5.
-The research will examine the impact of KITS on children's academic competence, social and self-regulation skills, and teacher-student relationships.
+The current study planned to follow children and families who participated in the original efficacy trial to determine child outcomes through grade 5.
+The research aimed to examine the impact of KITS on children's academic competence, social and self-regulation skills, and teacher-student relationships.

-Project Activities: This study will continue to collect and analyze data on approximately 203 children who participated in the original randomized trial of KITS, collecting data on children though Grade 5 for each cohort.
-Using a variety of data analyses techniques, the team will investigate the long-term impact of the intervention on academic competence, social-emotional functioning, and positive teacher-student relationships, as well as examine mediators (school readiness and positive parenting) and moderators (child, family, school, and services characteristics) of the relationships between the intervention and late elementary school outcomes.
-In addition, the team will conduct a cost-effectiveness analysis of the KITS Program.
+Project Activities: This study proposed to continue collecting and analyzing data on approximately 203 children who participated in the original randomized trial of KITS, collecting data on children through grade 5 for each cohort.
+Using a variety of data analyses techniques, the team planned to investigate the long-term impact of the intervention on academic competence, social-emotional functioning, and positive teacher-student relationships, as well as examine mediators (school readiness and positive parenting) and moderators (child, family, school, and services characteristics) of the relationships between the intervention and late elementary school outcomes.
+In addition, the team planned to conduct a cost-effectiveness analysis of the KITS Program.